 - Connects Hobsons Bay’s tourist attractions, such as Grazeland, Scienceworks and our local beaches directly to the growing population in Wyndham, Melton and Brimbank

 Importantly, the EWMR combines the best features of the Victorian Government’s Western Rail Plan with Stage 1 of Melbourne Metro 2 which Council has long called for action on.

 For more information, visit the Rail Futures Institute website.

 Queen Street Bridge

-Council is working closely with the Victorian Department of Transport to progress the design for a new pedestrian and cycling bridge across Laverton Creek at Queen Street, Altona.
+We are working closely with the Victorian Department of Transport to progress the design for a new pedestrian and cycling bridge across Laverton Creek at Queen Street, Altona.
 At present, pedestrians and cyclists travelling along Queen Street risk their safety crossing the existing bridge, which is used by more than 19,000 vehicles each day.
-The detailed design work for the bridge has already been done and Council continues to advocate for state government funding to construct the bridge to ensure the safety of the Hobsons Bay community.
+The detailed design work for the bridge has already been done and we continue to advocate for state government funding to construct the bridge to ensure the safety of the Hobsons Bay community.

 Point Cook Road & Central Ave intersection

 We are calling on the state government to improve safety, connectivity and the overall operation of the Point Cook Road and Central Avenue intersection in Altona Meadows, which is a critical part of our local road network.
 During peak times, this intersection becomes congested, leading to lond delays for road users and decreased safety, particularly for cyclists and pedestrians.

 We have welcomed a commitment from the Victorian Labor government to invest $79 million towards upgrading this intersection.
 The proposed upgrade would address safety issues and congestion by introducing traffic lights and widening Central Avenue to Skehan Boulevard.
 Read the full media release